mavwong/Kaggle-Public-n-Competition-Kernels/Histopathologic-Cancer/README.md

 ## Instructions
 Run through each cell of the notebook.
 I suggest to run the notebook in kaggle which holds the data for the project.
+Link Here.